-The Medical Innovation Prize Fund (MIPF) approach involves making all drugs available to consumers at generic prices.
+Medical Innovation Prize Fund (MIPF)

-With the MIPF approach, remuneration is not awarded to pharmaceutical innovators by a royalty or perunit profit.
+The MIPF approach involves making all medicines available to consumers at generic prices.
+With the MIPF approach, remuneration is not awarded to pharmaceutical innovators by a royalty or per-unit profit.
 Rather, they receive a portion of a national budget for rewarding medical innovation among owners of competing products.
 These payments are allocated according to each product's contribution to improved health outcomes.
-The MIPF approach provides the greatest rewards for products that are actually used, and that provide incremental health care benefits.
-The MIPF can also be implemented to provide for remuneration for products that more closely address health care priorities, including products that are developed to address global neglected diseases, or medicines that are developed in anticipation of future needs, such as treatments for a disease like SARS that is currently contained, but which presents a important health care risk.
+The MIPF approach provides the greatest rewards for products that are actually used and that provide incremental health care benefits.
+The MIPF can also be implemented to provide for remuneration for products that more closely address health care priorities, including products that are developed to address global neglected diseases, or medicines that are developed in anticipation of future needs, such as treatments for a disease like Severe Acute Respiratory Syndrome (SARS) that is currently contained, but which presents a important health care risk.

-The MIPF approach can be implemented in countries of different levels of development, incomes and health care priorities.
+The MIPF approach can be implemented in countries of different levels of development, income and health care priorities.
 It is recommended that the overall level of funding for a MIPF approach increase with national income and the level of development.

-1 INTRODUCTION
+1 Introduction

-The WTO TRIPS accord requires that non-voluntary authorization to use patents under Article 31 of the TRIPS accord include provisions for adequate remuneration to the patent owners, taking into account the economic value of the authorization.
+Article 31 of the WTO TRIPS Agreement requires that non-voluntary authorization to use patents include provisions for adequate remuneration to the patent owners, taking into account the economic value of the authorization.
 This paper addresses the following issues:

-- WTO provisions regarding remuneration for non-voluntary use of patents, - Experience of royalty setting in voluntary and non-voluntary settings, - The policy framework for setting royalties on medicines in developing countries, - Proposed royalty guideline frameworks
+- WTO provisions regarding remuneration for non-voluntary use of patents - Experience of royalty setting in voluntary and non-voluntary settings - The policy framework for setting royalties on medicines in developing countries - Proposed royalty guideline frameworks